Jacobmar2/TransLink-Performance-Explorer/README.md

 ● SkyTrain Segments were manually made using Google My Maps.

 ● Bus Lines were mapped using this Google My Maps: https://www.google.com/maps/d/viewer?hl=en&mid=1pmQlG8105ELNbdnWDOfuMOfXEcETQqFX&ll=49.23984696853358%2C-122.68972059999999&z=10

+● 3D Maps and Greater/Less Than, Similar To, and My 2 Years uses 2024 data in order to be consistent with the latest available data found on the TSPR catalog where the bus stops ridership was derived from.

 ● Not affiliated or supported by TransLink